Loender/Book-Exchange/README.md

 ### 🗨️ Messaging, rating, and comments system
 - Chat with other users
 - Leave ratings
-- Give feedback via comments, with an ability to reply
+- Give feedback via comments, with the ability to reply

 ### 💻 JavaFX Desktop Interface